• Skip to primary navigation

 ×

-Home » Winter » Homemade French Onion Soup
+Home » Winter » Easy French Onion Soup

 Jump to Recipe Print Recipe

-This homemade french onion soup recipe is quite rich, not too sweet, not too savory and sure to warm your chilly winter bones.
+This easy french onion soup recipe is quite rich, not too sweet, not too savory and sure to warm your chilly winter bones.
 In this recipe, you’ll learn how to make this soup completely from scratch so you’ll have control over every heavenly flavor!
+And once the broth is ready, it takes less than an hour to make!

 French onion soup on a table lit with candles, surrounded by glassware and Christmas holly decorations.